.NET test coverage

 Invalid file path

-Using the UserSourceLink option of your tool generates the coverage report using source link URIs instead of system paths.
-You might need to turn off this option to use system paths as source input for file coverage.
+When using the UserSourceLink option of your tool, the coverage report is generates with source link URIs instead of system paths.
+You may need to turn off this option to use system paths as the source input for file coverage.